 Challenge "21" was again enforced by the Designated Premises Supervisor (DPS) and his staff during the event.
-In total there were in excess of 19000 checks conducted through the whole of the event.
+In total there were in excess of 19000 checks conducted through the whole of the event those accepted issued with the appropriate wrist band.